Picture of a dashboard

 Start-up?
 Find the right mix so you can scale

 If you’re a start-up then you may be able to control your company directly.
 Have a daily meeting and share examples of what is desirable behavior, mix in some insights from the market.
 Show your colleagues a little bit of what not to do and what not to spend time on.
-As you develop, this meeting can slowly be formalized into levers of control that can be applied when people are traveling or if you open new offices.
+As you develop, you can gradually formalize this meeting into control levers that you can apply when people are traveling or if you open new offices.

 To stay with the driver’s analogy it’s (probably) a lot easier to learn how to drive a racing car if you first have learned to handle a normal car.
 Or perhaps you have done some laps in a go-cart or tried a simulation game.
 Pulling the levers of management is the same – start early so you don’t find yourself at the Grand Prix without any knowledge of how the car works…